plrenaudin/organizr/README.md

 > This project is a Doodle clone which allows to organize events collaboratively by choosing a Date, a Location, creating a Todo List and Polls.

-Before starting you will need a Google API account and a server with Docker, Mongodb and SMTP support (only for passwordless feature).
+Before starting you will need a Google API account and a server with Docker and Mongodb.

 Tech stack:

 * Frontend built with [Vue.js](https://vuejs.org/)
 * Backend built with [Restify](http://restify.com/) and [MongoDB](https://www.mongodb.com/)
-* Integration of Google API and [Passwordless](https://passwordless.net/)

 ## Frontend Build Setup